jtopjian/openstack-workshop/03-nova.md

     $ nova service-list

+To confirm that Nova can talk to Glance, run the following:

+    $ nova image-list

+You should see your CirrOS image.

 ## Nova Networking

 Neutron is the new networking component for OpenStack.
 Originally, the networking component was handled by `nova-network`.
 We will get into Neutron later.
 For now, we'll create a simple network with `nova-network`.

+### Server Configuration

 To begin, you will need to create a bridge interface.
 Copy the following into a file called `bridge.sh`: